-- A grade cohort (see Birth / Grade Cohorts concept for more information) of students in grade 9 (S1) during the 1997/1998 academic year, who were then followed for five years to determine if they had graduated or withdrawn from school.
+- A grade cohort (see Birth / Grade Cohorts concept for more information) of students in grade 9 (S1) during the 1997 academic year (1997/1998 school year), who were then followed for five years to determine if they had graduated or withdrawn from school.

 MCHP researchers checked enrollment records to see if there were any students who were not in Grade 12 at the expected time.
 Then, researchers verified whether these students had been enrolled in grade 12 either the previous year or the following year.
 MCHP researchers also searched enrollment records of the lower grades (9-11) to see if these students were also not enrolled in any high school grade.
 If they found a student who was not enrolled in school for two consecutive years, and there was no indication that the student had completed high school, the student would be flagged as "dropped-out", or categorized as school-withdrawn.

 Findings from Manitoba data indicate that students living in low socioeconomic status (SES) areas are more likely to withdraw from school than are those from high SES areas.
 In the grade cohort study, by the end of the five years, one in four low SES area students in Winnipeg had withdrawn before completing high school; whereas, less than 5% of high SES area students in Winnipeg had withdrawn.

 When examining educational outcomes in Manitoba, MCHP researchers reported performance of students in the 1984 birth cohort who took the Grade 12 Language Arts standards tests in the 2001 academic year (2001/2002 school year).
 Researchers also identified withdrawn students and students who were not in Grade 12 by the "age-appropriate" time.
 (The age-appropriate time for students born in 1984 to be in Grade 12 would be during the 2001 academic year (2001/2002 school year)).